John Murray Gibbon

 John Murray Gibbon (12 April 1875 – 2 July 1952) was a Scottish-Canadian writer and cultural promoter.

 He was born in Ceylon on 12 April 1875 the second son of William Duff Gibbon a tea planter and Katherine née Murray.
 Gibbon was educated at Aberdeen, Oxford and Göttingen universities.
-He immigrated to Canada in 1913 to work for the Canadian Pacific Railway (CPR).
+He emigrated to Canada in 1913 to work for the Canadian Pacific Railway (CPR).
 In 1921, he became founding president of the Canadian Authors Association.

 A long-time enthusiast of folk culture, Gibbon organized the CPR Festivals; a series of folk and crafts festivals sponsored by the CPR.
 With Sir Ernest MacMillan, he published the four-volume French Canadian Folk Songs (1928).
 Histories he wrote included Scots in Canada (1911), Steel of Empire: The Romantic History of the Canadian Pacific (1935), Canadian Mosaic (1938) and two histories of nursing.
 He also wrote several novels.

 Gibbon's work was to have a major impact on the creation of a bilingual, multicultural, national culture.
 Canadian Mosaic influenced the adoption of the concept of a "cultural mosaic" in the Canadian government's multiculturalism policies.
 Additionally, Gibbon had a keen interest in horseback riding in the Canadian Rockies and was the founder of the Trail Riders of the Canadian Rockies. (www.trailridevacations.com) in 1923.
 He was secretary-treasurer of the club for over 30 years.
 He died at Montreal, Quebec.